 On the ATLAS instrument, along with the lasers, telescope and detector, engineers also built in a piece of equipment called the laser reference system.
 This system controls where the laser is pointing, ensuring that it's aligned with the telescope.
 The laser reference system also tells the spacecraft where the telescope is pointing, so any needed adjustments can be made.

 Ready for Launch

-Northrop Grumman in Gilbert, Arizona is building and testing the ICESat-2 spacecraft, while the ATLAS instrument is being built and tested at NASA's Goddard Space Flight Center in Greenbelt Maryland.
-The instrument will be shipped to Arizona to be integrated with the spacecraft.The assembled and tested ICESat-2 satellite is slated to launch from Vandenberg Air Force Base in California, in United Launch Alliance's Delta II rocket.
-It will be the last Delta II rocket, which has launched more than 50 NASA science missions.
+Northrop Grumman in Gilbert, Arizona built and tested the ICESat-2 spacecraft, while the ATLAS instrument was built and tested at NASA's Goddard Space Flight Center in Greenbelt Maryland.
+The instrument was shipped Arizona to be integrated with the spacecraft.The assembled and tested ICESat-2 satellite launched from Vandenberg Air Force Base in California on 15 September 2018, in United Launch Alliance's Delta II rocket.
+It was the last Delta II rocket, which has launched more than 50 NASA science missions.